Train-In-Blocks-Ltd/Landing/content/blog/train-in-blocks-speaks-to-sean-wilson.md

 * The career is draining if you don’t get certain things right.
 If you don’t feel like you’re financially getting what you deserve, the job is very unfulfilling.
 * You earn that price increase by investing in yourself and improving your knowledge, skill and reputation over time.

+## The future...

 So what next for Sean, his business and the industry as a whole?
 Fuelled by the lingering legacy of the pandemic, online coaching has become big business, but Sean says the future is bright:

 "I think the standard of the industry is going to improve.
 Sometimes I think personal training gets a bit of a bad rep. People might look at them in gyms and think they’re know-it-all fitness freaks and things like that.
 There’s a big shift in the industry in the number of coaches becoming online coaches rather than PTs.
 But at the same time I think there’s going to be a divide between people who go firmly down the online coaching route and people who become firmly personal trainers.
 "I really believe the standard of the industry is getting higher because of mentors in the industry who are instilling excellence within coaches.
 Personal training is a bit of a luxury, it can be cushty, but it’s a life-changing investment if you can make it."

-TIB would like to thank Sean for taking time out of his busy schedule to talk to us, for his insight and for his willingness to allow us the use of [his website](http://seanwilsonfitness.com/) and [social media channels. ](https://www.instagram.com/seanwilsonpt/)
+Train in Blocks would like to thank Sean for taking time out of his busy schedule to talk to us, for his insight, his permission for us to use images and for his willingness to allow us the use of [](http://seanwilsonfitness.com/)his website and [social media channels. ](https://www.instagram.com/seanwilsonpt/)

-Keep an eye out for our exclusive content from Sean coming soon across all platforms.
+Keep an eye out for our exclusive content from Sean coming soon across all platforms and be sure to share, like, retweet, comment and send it to your friends.

-All images kindly used with Sean's permission.